BrainBacon/gittalk/resources/public/md/gittalk.md

 * This file should be committed along with other files to your repository and shared among other repositories
 * The .gitignore file will accept wildcard syntax and basic regex
-* This will silence any status messages for untracked files that you do not want to add.
+* This will silence any status messages for untracked files that you do not want to add

 --